jhannemann/bowling/README.md

 this simple bowling game touches on the basics of Unity, most notably physics using rigid bodies, kinematics, and prefabs.

+I have subsequently expanded it to demonstrate importing models created with Fusion 360 for the 2018 [Verizon Foundation Innovative Learning](https://www.verizon.com/about/responsibility/verizon-innovative-learning) Summer Program, also hosted at KSU.

 Enjoy!